 Date Written: August 2, 2020

-We examine the impact of the COVID-19 pandemic on firm borrowing behavior across 31 countries.
-We exploit the quasi-experimental properties of this pandemic to investigate how national culture, government preparedness, and response to the pandemic affect corporate borrowing and the structure of financial contracts.
-We find that firms increase their levels of bank and non-bank debt.
-Our findings show that firm-level characteristics such as financial flexibility, default risk, and size, along with national culture, government preparedness, and response to the pandemic are crucial determinants of corporate borrowing.
+We exploit the quasi-experimental properties of the COVID-19 pandemic to investigate how national culture, trust in government, and response to the pandemic affect corporate borrowing and the structure of financial contracts.
+Using a cross-country analysis of 57 countries, we find that firms increase their bank and non-bank debt levels.
+Our findings show that firm-level characteristics such as financial flexibility, default risk, and size, in addition to national culture, government preparedness, and response to the pandemic, are crucial determinants of corporate borrowing.

 Keywords: Corporate Debt; Pandemic; National Culture; Financial Contracts